cevo-public/Grapevine-SARS-CoV-2-Introduction-Analysis/README.md

 The pipeline is run in a docker (or singularity) container so all required programs (R, python3, IQ-TREE) are installed.
 However, access to the sars_cov_2 database (sars_cov_2@id-hdb-psgr-cp61.ethz.ch) is required.

 A list of R packages used are listed in `install-packages.R`.
-A list of python packates used are listed in `database/python/requirements.txt`.
+A list of python packages used are listed in `database/python/requirements.txt`.

 ### Settings

-All the settings are at the top of `main.sh`.
+All the settings are in grapevine_config.yml.

 ### Output Structure

 ```
 workdir
-├── input
-│   ├─01- reference.fasta
 ├── tmp
 ├── output
 ```

-The script will write into two folders: one for **temporary** files and one for the final **output** files.
-The script will not make any change to the **input** directory.
+The script will write into two folders: tmp for intermediate files like alignments, trees, and introductions and one for the final output files like alignments for phylodynamic analysis and figures.
+The script will not make any change to the input directory.

 ### Run